Preparing your page…

 Typical foot-traffic by hour, sourced from Google.
 Live conditions may differ.

-Wuhan Tianhe International Airport is located approximately 26 kilometres north of downtown Wuhan, in the Huangpi District.
-The airport is well connected to the city centre and surrounding areas via multiple transport options:
+Wuhan Tianhe International Airport is situated approximately 26 kilometres north of downtown Wuhan, in the Huangpi District.
+Its location offers convenient access to the city's main districts, including Hankou, Wuchang, and Hanyang.
+Travellers have several options for reaching the airport:

-Wuhan Tianhe International Airport offers a range of facilities designed to ensure a comfortable travel experience.
+Wuhan Tianhe International Airport provides a range of on-site services designed to enhance the passenger experience.
 Confirmed amenities include:

 Most-served direct routes